 Carroll is a tiny village located in the state of Ohio.
 With a population of 520 people and two constituent neighborhoods, Carroll is the 665th largest community in Ohio.
-Carroll has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Carroll was built prior to World War II, making it one of the older and more historic villages in the country.

 Carroll real estate is some of the most expensive in Ohio, although Carroll house values don't compare to the most expensive real estate in the U.S.

-Carroll is a blue-collar town, with 38.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
-Overall, Carroll is a village of sales and office workers, transportation and shipping workers, and construction workers and builders.
-There are especially a lot of people living in Carroll who work in office and administrative support (17.62%), sales jobs (16.67%), and personal care services (4.76%).
+Because occupations involving physical labor dominate the local economy, Carroll is generally considered to be a blue-collar town.
+35.35% of the Carroll workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Carroll is a village of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in Carroll who work in office and administrative support (20.20%), sales jobs (9.09%), and personal care services (6.06%).

-Carroll is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Carroll doesn't have a public transportation system that people use for their commute.

-The per capita income in Carroll in 2010 was $29,594, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $118,376 for a family of four.
+The per capita income in Carroll in 2010 was $25,014, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
+This equates to an annual income of $100,056 for a family of four.
 However, Carroll contains both very wealthy and poor people as well.

 The people who call Carroll home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Carroll residents report their race to be White.
-Important ancestries of people in Carroll include Irish, English, Hungarian, and Polish.
+Important ancestries of people in Carroll include German, English, Hungarian, and Italian.

 The most common language spoken in Carroll is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include African languages and Hebrew.